-The largest deficiency in the MESOPUFF-II chemical transformation algorithm is the lack of explicit treatment for in-cloud (aqueous-phase) enhanced oxidation of SO_2 to sulfate.
-The MESOPUFF-II chemical transformation algorithm includes a surrogate reaction rate to account for aqueous-phase oxidation of SO_2 to sulfate as follows:
+The largest deficiency in the MESOPUFF-II chemical transformation algorithm is the lack of explicit treatment for in-cloud (aqueous-phase) enhanced oxidation of $SO_2$ to sulfate.
+The MESOPUFF-II chemical transformation algorithm includes a surrogate reaction rate to account for aqueous-phase oxidation of SO2 to sulfate as follows:

-$$K{aq} = 3 \times 10^{-8} \times RH^4 (\%/hr)$$ (B.2-1)
+$K{aq} = 3 \times 10^{-8} \times RH^4 (\%/hr)$ (B.2-1)

-Thus, at 100% relative humidity (RH), the MESOPUFF-II aqueous-phase surrogate SO_2 oxidation rate will be 3% per hour.
-Measurements in generating station plumes suggest spatially- and temporally-integrated SO_2 oxidation rates due to oxidants in clouds to be 10 times this value.
+Thus, at 100% relative humidity (RH), the MESOPUFF-II aqueous-phase surrogate $SO_2$ oxidation rate will be 3% per hour.
+Measurements in generating station plumes suggest spatially- and temporally-integrated $SO_2$ oxidation rates due to oxidants in clouds to be 10 times this value.

 Another issue is the amount of ammonia available for nitrate chemistry.
-According to a paper by EarthTech (Escoffier-Czaja and Scire, 2002),
+According to a paper by EarthTech (Escoffier-Czaja and Scire, 2002), ambient temperature and relative humidity.

-"In the CALPUFF model, total nitrate (TNO3 = HNO3 + NO3) is partitioned into each species according to the equilibrium relationship between HNO3 and NO3.
-This equilibrium varies as a function of time and space, in response to both the ambient temperature and relative humidity.
 In addition, the formation of nitrate is subject to the availability of NH3 to form ammonium nitrate (NH4NO3), the assumed form of nitrate in the model.
 In CALPUFF, a continuous plume is simulated as a series of puffs, or discrete plume elements.
 The total concentration at any point in the model is the sum of the contribution of all nearby puffs from each source.
 Because CALPUFF allows the full amount of the specified background concentration of ammonia to be available to each puff for forming nitrate, the same ammonia may be used multiple times in forming nitrate, resulting in an overestimate of nitrate formation.
 In order to properly account for ammonia consumption, a program called POSTUTIL was introduced into the CALPUFF modeling system in 1999.
 POSTUTIL allows total nitrate to be repartitioned in a post-processing step to account for the total amount of sulfate scavenging ammonia from all sources (both project and background sources) and the total amount of TNO3 competing for the remaining ammonia.
 In POSTUTIL, ammonia availability is computed based on receptor concentrations of total sulfate and TNO3, not on a puff-by-puff basis."